 Emails are probably the easiest and most effective way to stay in touch with your visitors once they’ve completed their tour.
 Retention-oriented email chains would only make sense for locals, but a feedback survey is pretty much universal.
 Use it to learn more about the highs and lows of your current museum experience.
 Come up with initiatives to enhance it with these ideas on how to make customer journey maps actionable.

 Back home, Amy hangs her new magnet on the fridge and shares the photos with her friends.
 A few days later, she gets an email from the gallery asking for feedback.
 Amy sees an opportunity to share her frustrations and suggestions.
 However, the survey only has ratings and no text fields for additional thoughts.
 Amy then leaves a review on a third-party platform.
-While she rates the overall experience with four stars, her justified critique won’t do good for the museum’s image.
+While she rates the overall experience with four stars, her justified critique won’t benefit the museum’s image.

 Improving the visitor experience in a museum is a multifaceted challenge that requires a blend of creativity, technology, and a deep understanding of visitor needs and expectations.
 Let me illustrate this with some narrative examples: